2021 ZEKE Award Winners

 Nicoló Filippo Rosso for Path Away

-Two months after Hurricanes Eta and Iota hit Central America, leaving 4.5 million victims of flooding and mudslides, 11 thousand people gathered in San Pedro Sula, starting the first migrants' caravan of the year directed to the U.S. The migrants’ crossing through gang-controlled areas, deserts, and jungles was made even harder by the pandemic.
+Two months after Hurricanes Eta and Iota hit Central America, leaving 4.5 million victims of flooding and mudslides, 11 thousand people gathered in San Pedro Sula, Honduras, starting the first migrants' caravan of the year directed to the U.S. The migrants’ crossing through gang-controlled areas, deserts, and jungles was made even harder by the pandemic.
 International aid is scant, and many migrants’ shelters and charity kitchens closed their doors to avoid contagion.

 Nicoló Filippo Rosso is an Italian documentary photographer based in Colombia.
 Photographing in Latin America is often about witnessing stories of trauma, inequality, and injustices that have shattered the region for generations.
 He chose to tell stories of abandoned communities, mass migration crises, conflict, and climate change.
 Since 2018, after a few editorial assignments documenting the Venezuelan migration in Colombia, he decided to work on that historical phenomenon personally.
 He started spending weeks and months in some of the border areas and walking along the migration routes with those who have no money to reach a major city or the next border by bus.
 Expanding an already existing body of work, in 2021, he traveled to Central America and Mexico to document the crossing of refugees and migrants into the United States.
 Besides his personal and editorial works for magazines, newspapers, and NGOs, he often lectures about photography and journalism at universities in Colombia, Europe, and the United States.